Start Dropshipping with $100: A Real Budget Breakdown

 - Instagram Reels and YouTube Shorts

-Budget tip: Do not spend your first $100 on tools.
-Spend time researching manually instead.
+Budget tip: Don't spend your first $100 on research software.
+Spend time instead.

-At the start, choose suppliers that help you test products without large upfront costs.
-Free supplier access can work, but supplier quality matters because slow shipping, poor packaging, and unreliable inventory can hurt your store.
+At the start, pick suppliers that let you test products without heavy upfront costs.
+Free access can work, but supplier quality still matters, because slow shipping, inconsistent packaging, and unreliable stock levels will hurt your store's reviews long before a paid tool would.

-This is where Spocket is the best option.
-It helps dropshippers discover curated suppliers, including US and EU options, which can support faster shipping and a better customer experience.
+This is where Spocket fits.
+It gives dropshippers access to curated suppliers, including vetted US and EU options, without requiring an upfront product purchase, so faster shipping and a better customer experience are available from day one rather than something you add later.

-Budget tip: Use free access first, then upgrade only when you find a product worth testing seriously.
+Budget tip: Use free access first.
+Upgrade only once you've found a product genuinely worth testing seriously.

-Ordering a sample is not mandatory, but it is one of the smartest things you can do.
-It helps you check:
+Ordering a sample isn't mandatory, but it's one of the smartest moves you can make with limited money.
+It shows you:

-Budget tip: Order a sample only for your strongest product idea.
+Budget tip: Order a sample for your strongest product idea only, not every option you're considering.

 - TikTok videos